Loading...

 27 Feb 2025

-Since founding in 2013, we've maintained a zero-deforestation policy.
-Our coffee farms operate outside government-protected conservation zones and High Conservation Value (HCV) areas.
-We grow our coffee on already established agricultural land and we're committed to increasing biodiversity, working with farmers to plant diverse tree and plant species while protecting wildlife.
+Since our founding in 2013, we have maintained a strict zero-deforestation approach.
+Our coffee farms operate outside government-protected conservation zones and High Conservation Value (HCV) areas, on already established agricultural land.
+From the start, we have been committed to increasing biodiversity by working with farmers to plant a wider variety of trees and crops, while protecting the wildlife that shares these landscapes.

-Quality coffee requires healthy land.
-That means building up and protecting the ecosystems that support it – the soil, water, plants, and animals that work together as one system.
-That's why we reject practices like forest clearing, which goes against our core beliefs and leads to biodiversity loss, soil degradation, and carbon emissions.
+Great coffee depends on healthy land.
+That means protecting the ecosystems that make it possible, the soil, water, plants, and animals that work together as one living system.
+This is why we reject practices such as forest clearing, which run against our values and contribute to biodiversity loss, soil degradation, and carbon emissions.

 Chemical-Free Farming

-Protecting biodiversity starts with how we farm.
-No synthetic pesticides, herbicides, or fertilizers are used in the production of our coffee.
-Instead, we mimic nature, generating minimal waste by returning organic matter back into the soil.
-This protects the ecosystems found within the farms and the farmers who work the land.
+Protecting biodiversity begins with how we farm.
+No synthetic pesticides, herbicides, or fertilisers are used in the production of our coffee.
+Instead, we work in rhythm with nature, returning organic matter to the soil and keeping waste to a minimum.
+This helps protect both the ecosystem within the farms and the people who work the land.

 Wildlife Protection

-Our farms enforce a strict no-hunting policy, creating a safe space for wildlife.
-This results in diverse bird populations, healthy insect activity, and mammals moving freely through the landscape.
-We've documented 30 different wildlife species across our farms, including the critically endangered Sunda Pangolin (Manis javanica).
-Wild native honey bees are found across our farms, serving as essential pollinators for our agroforestry system and supporting the broader ecosystem.
-They help improve the quality and quantity of harvests across our coffee and other flowering crops.
+Our farms follow a strict no-hunting policy, helping create a safe and stable environment for wildlife.
+As a result, diverse birdlife, healthy insect activity, and native mammals continue to move freely through the landscape.
+Across our farms, we have documented 30 wildlife species, including the critically endangered Sunda Pangolin (Manis javanica).
+Wild native honey bees are also found throughout our farms, playing an essential role as pollinators within our agroforestry system and supporting the wider ecosystem.
+Their presence helps improve both the quality and quantity of harvests across our coffee and other flowering crops.

 Monitoring and Restoration

-We partner with Bumiterra, an environmental organization, to monitor ecosystem health and implement restoration programs where needed.
-Through this partnership we’ve achieved:
+We partner with Bumiterra, an environmental organisation, to monitor ecosystem health and implement restoration programmes where needed.
+Through this partnership, we have achieved:

 Why This Matters

-Biodiversity isn't separate from coffee quality; it's fundamental to it.
+Biodiversity is not separate from coffee quality, it is fundamental to it.
 Healthy ecosystems provide natural pest control, improve soil fertility, and create resilience against climate stress.
-The same volcanic soils that give Balinese coffee its distinctive flavor profile rely on healthy ecosystems to maintain their richness.
+The same volcanic soils that give Balinese coffee its distinctive character rely on healthy surrounding ecosystems to maintain their richness over time.

 We work with approximately 100 smallholder farms in Manikliyu Village, Kintamani.
-Farmers like Wayan Nengah, who’s worked with us since the beginning, show what's possible when quality and environmental practices work together.
-Through hands-on training, selective harvesting, processing techniques, and understanding the land, we help farmers see that protecting biodiversity isn't just good for the environment.
-It improves yields, quality, and long-term farm resilience.
+Farmers such as Wayan Nengah, who has worked with us since the beginning, show what is possible when quality and environmental care go hand in hand.
+Through hands-on training, selective harvesting, processing techniques, and a deeper understanding of the land, we help farmers see that protecting biodiversity is not only good for the environment, it also improves yield, quality, and long-term farm resilience.

-Our Kintamani coffee consistently scores 83-84 points, meeting international specialty coffee standards.
-This proves what we've known all along: you can't separate environmental practices from coffee quality.
-The farmers we work with know that cutting corners on biodiversity means cutting corners on coffee quality.
+Our Kintamani coffee consistently scores 83–85 points, meeting international specialty coffee standards.
+For us, this reinforces something simple: environmental stewardship and coffee quality cannot be separated.
+The farmers we work with understand that cutting corners on biodiversity also means cutting corners on quality.

-Our goal isn't just to avoid harm.
-It's to actively improve the land we farm.
-Every hectare we restore, every tree we plant, every animal species we document—these aren't just sustainability metrics.
-They're investments in the future of Indonesian specialty coffee.
+Our goal is not only to avoid harm, but to leave the land better than we found it.
+Every hectare restored, every tree planted, and every species documented is more than a sustainability metric.
+It is an investment in the future of Indonesian specialty coffee.